jsx-eslint/eslint-plugin-react/docs/rules/no-unstable-nested-components.md

-# Prevent creating unstable components inside components (react/no-unstable-nested-components)
+# Disallow creating unstable components inside components (react/no-unstable-nested-components)

 Creating components inside components without memoization leads to unstable components.
 The nested component and all its children are recreated during each re-render.
 Given stateful children of the nested component will lose their state on each re-render.